 And has her hobby ever influenced her music?

 “Definitely the way I look at things and the way I view life and people.
 I have written about other people and things like that.
-I just like people and their lives.
-I find everything about them really fascinating.”
+I just like people and their lives and I find everything about them really fascinating.”